Slashgear/personal-blog/src/content/blog/vite-webpack-killer/index.md

 ---
-title: 'Vite, a new webpack killer ?!😮'
+title: "Vite, a new webpack killer ?!😮"
 description: After studying solutions such as Webpack and Esbuild, I had to look at tools such as Vite which, in my eyes, is part of a new generation.
 pubDatetime: 2021-03-26
 ogImage: ../vitejs-concurrent-performant-webpack-pour-react/vitejs.jpg
-translations: ['fr', 'vitejs-concurrent-performant-webpack-pour-react']
+translations: ["fr", "vitejs-concurrent-performant-webpack-pour-react"]
 language: en
 tags:
   - webpack